buzzqw/TUS/OBSS/markdown-separati/en/02-races.md

 Gnomes get along with anyone who loves nature and doesn' \*\*t abuse it.

 A dispute that actually matters very little to gnomes is about the shape of their ears.
 According to elves, gnomes from their world have pointed ears; according to dwarves, the gnomes they knew instead have small, round ears like them.
 The fact is that gnomes are born randomly with pointed or round ears and have enough common sense to ignore the shape.
-At least almost all of them..
+At least, almost all of them...

 **Racial modifiers**: +1 Intelligence, +1 Charisma, -1 Strength